your-papa/obsidian-Smart2Brain/README.md

 - **manifest.json** - The plugin manifest file that describes your plugin's metadata.

+## Source mapping
+To get the source map to load in Obsidian, and thus allowing you to see your Typescript code when debugging, you might need to set the
+**sourcemapBaseUrl** parameter in **vite.config.ts**.
+To actual path can be found by adding the folder (test-vault) containing your .map file to the "Filesystem" tab in the debugger.
+Right-click the map file and select "Copy link address".
+Set **sourcemapBaseUrl** to the base address.

 ## Resources

 Here are some resources to help you get started with building plugins for